 Everyone knows how it feels to not belong somewhere, whether it's at a party, at a restaurant, or in a certain neighborhood.
 This sense of not belonging makes you feel uncomfortable and insecure.
 It’s certainly something you try to avoid.

-Yet, belonging in the workplace isn’t something we discuss very often, at all.
-This is a shame because employees who don’t feel like they belong are less engaged and less productive.
-This doesn't just affect the bottom line - it corrodes your company culture.
+Yet, belonging in the workplace isn’t something we discuss very often at all.
+This is a shame because employees who don’t feel like they belong are less engaged and productive.
+This doesn't just affect the bottom line – it corrodes your company culture.

-In this article, we delve into why it's essential to foster a sense of belonging in today’s workplace and offer three steps you can use to get started.
+In this article, we delve into why fostering a sense of belonging in today’s workplace is essential and offer three steps you can use to get started.

 Why employee belonging = employee engagement